alberand/sttracker/README.md

 1. Run TCP server
 2. Configure program with correct parameters for WiFi AP and TCP socket
-3. Compile and upload project `pio run -t upload -e nucleo`
+3. Compile and upload project